 On September 18, 1961, UN Secretary-General Dag Dag Hammarskjöld died in a mysterious plane crash in Northern Rhodesia (now Zambia) while en route to negotiate a ceasefire during the Congo Crisis.
-Last seen attempting to smuggle blood diamonds in The Ambassador (NZIFF12), Danish provocateur Mads Brügger reopens the case after 50 years of conjecture and speculation about what really happened.
+Last seen attempting to smuggle blood diamonds in The Ambassador (NZIFF12), Danish provocateur Mads Brügger reopens the case after 50 years of conjecture and speculation about what really happened

 Was Hammarskjöld assassinated because of his outspoken advocacy for African self-determinism?
 With the assistance of Swedish investigator Göran Björkdahl, Brügger sets out to investigate in his inimitable style.
-Crisscrossing the continent on a search for the meagre scraps of truth, Brügger instead uncovers a murky conspiracy more chilling than anyone could have imagined such a tissue of lies and prevarications that arguably it is only by offering this heady cocktail of fact, fictionalising and conjecture that some perspective on truth can be achieved...
-However approach, and his findings, this is an the horror, an intensely entertaining one too." - Jonathan Romney,
+Crisscrossing the continent on a search for the meagre scraps of truth, Brügger instead uncovers a murky conspiracy more chilling than anyone could have imagined.

-"A conspiracy-fueled murder mystery with some hilarious meta-commentary on the genre, Cold Case Hammarskjöld is either a stunning piece of investigative sceptical you feel about Brügger's reporting that builds to a revelatory climax or a wily trickster's dark critique of the audience's desperate need for answers." - Daniel Fienberg, Hollywood Reporter arresting, troubling work - and, for all
+"A conspiracy-fueled murder mystery with some hilarious meta-commentary on the genre, Cold Case Hammarskjöld is either a stunning piece of investigative reporting that builds to a revelatory climax or a wily trickster's dark critique of the audience's desperate need for answers." - Daniel Fienberg, Hollywood Reporter